-In this short pamphlet we look at the terms body, soul and spirit in order to understand what they mean and how they interrelate.
-In doing so we will see that the scriptural view of human beings is of each individual as an undivided whole.
+In this short pamphlet we look at the terms body, soul and spirit to understand what they mean and how they interrelate.
+In doing so we will see that the scriptural view of human beings is of everyone as an undivided whole.
 This is in stark contrast to Platonic thinking which greatly influences our society today.

-We begin by looking at Platonic thinking in order to see how it thinking contrasts with Paul’s teaching on the unity of man in the scriptures.
-We then move on to see how the terms ‘body’ ‘soul’ and ‘spirit’ are used before briefly commenting on the mention of the Holy Spirit.
+We begin by looking at Platonic thought to see how it contrasts with Paul’s teaching on the unity of man in the scriptures.
+We then move on to see how the terms ‘body’ ‘soul’ and ‘spirit’ are used before briefly commenting on the work of the Holy Spirit.

 Platonic Thinking Contrasted with Pauline thought

-In the Platonic mindset, matter is thought of as evil with the soul being trapped in the prison-house of the body; Plato gained these ideas from a philosophical movement called Pythagoreanism.
-In this particular view the body is a hindrance to the soul’s attempts to move towards truth and virtue.
+In the Platonic mindset, matter is thought of as evil with the soul being trapped in the prison-house of the body, with Plato gaining these ideas from a philosophical movement called Pythagoreanism.
+In this view the body is a hindrance to the soul’s attempts to move towards truth and virtue.

 The body is not evil